Adam Asghar: Coaching career

 Asghar holds a UEFA Elite Youth A coaching licence.
 He worked as a coach with Motherwell's under-16 and under-18 teams, and for the Scottish Football Association's Performance School programme at Braidhurst High School.
 In March 2019, he became senior academy head coach at Dundee United, where his father Tony Asghar was already sporting director.

 In October 2022, he moved to Championship side Sunderland as lead coach of the U-18 team.

+In October 2023, he left Sunderland to join Southampton as manager of the U-21 team.